manos89/ticketmaster-parser/README.md

   Our new states_dictionary will have this format:

   states_dictionary = {"California": [{event1}, {event3}], "New York": [{event2}], "Texas": [{event4}]}

+  Getting the most expensive event, price, and artist, after having done this was relatively simple, as I could iterate through each       state and access each state's events separately, and then I was able to get all the artists'/venues' names and find the one that         repeats itself the most, sort the events by price and pick the first price, name, and artist's name, and then write the results to a     CSV.

+  ### Summary of third step:
+  create new dictionary -> adding each state as a key and appending each event to a list as a value -> iterating on the new dictionary's   keys -> getting artist with most shows in a state -> getting venues with most shows in a state -> getting max price, max price           artist's name, and max price event's name -> write to csv

 # How to run